 “I hope for more recognition that domestic violence, sexual assault and child abuse are happening everywhere.
 We need everyone to stand up and get involved, whether through advocating, volunteering or donating, if we ever hope to stop the violence.
 We receive wonderful support from our community and I hope that it not only continues but grows.

 “As full-time staff we are all asked to cover different outreach events.
-(This is how I initially met our current Sexual Assault Program Coordinator, working at an event almost 6 years ago).
 Because I am the only full-time staff member that doesn’t work the typical Monday – Friday schedule, I am not able to table at many events.
 But every year I am able to staff the WITC Job Fair in April with my Director of Program Services, Dana.
 I also attend anything related to our community food banks.
 Finally, I have to keep my Food Safe certification up to date so that I can pick up weekly donations from Kwik Trip.

 “After being a paralegal in Rhode Island for many years I moved back to Wisconsin and became the office coordinator for my father’s businesses.
 After sustaining a brain injury, I was unable to work for a few years (and definitely couldn’t go back into law with my memory issues) so I was connected with the W-2 program.
 Through them I was asked if there was anywhere that I have ever wanted to work and/or volunteer and I said CASDA as I had received help from them in the past.
 They set it up for me to begin volunteering almost immediately!!
 So I started volunteering in the office for CASDA back in August of 2011.
 After that I was hired as a Shelter Fill-In Advocate and began working for CASDA in February 2012.
 Now, as of September 2013, I am the Shelter House Manager.
 I have absolutely no plans to leave this position or CASDA as I LOVE my job and feel that this is where I was destined to end up.”

-The paralegal supports victims as they navigate the court system and provides answers to questions from clients and staff on legal matters.
-He is also our resident expert on restraining orders.
+As one of CASDA’s two attorneys, Jay provides advice and representation to victims as they navigate the court system.
+He also answers questions from clients and staff regarding legal matters.
+He is our resident expert on restraining orders.

-In addition to providing legal advice, the attorney offers representation for clients in family law matters such as divorce, custody/placement issues, and restraining orders.
+In addition to providing legal advice, Cindy offers representation for clients in family law matters such as divorce, custody/placement issues, and restraining orders.

 The Children’s Program Coordinator provides supportive services to child and teen victims and witnesses of abuse.
 She provides safety planning assistance as well as help with healthy communication skills, setting boundaries and improving self-esteem.